Overview

 • mixtures of low and high acid foods, such as spaghetti sauce with meat, vegetables and tomatoes

 High acid foods have a pH lower than 4.6.
-These foods can be safely canned using a boiling water canner which heats food to 100° C (212°F) at sea level.
+These foods can be safely canned using a water bath canner which heats food to 100° C (212°F) by boiling water.
 The acidity of these foods prevents botulism bacteria from growing.
-The heat will kill most yeasts, moulds and bacteria that could be present.
-High acid foods include:
+The heat will kill most yeasts, moulds, and bacteria that may be present.

 • fruit